watermint/toolbox/docs/guides/dropbox-business.md

 | [dropbox team sharedlink delete links]({{ site.baseurl }}/commands/dropbox-team-sharedlink-delete-links.html)           | Batch delete shared links                                     |
 | [dropbox team sharedlink delete member]({{ site.baseurl }}/commands/dropbox-team-sharedlink-delete-member.html)         | Delete all shared links of the member                         |

-## Difference between `team sharedlink cap` and `team sharedlink update`
+## Difference between `dropbox team sharedlink cap` and `dropbox team sharedlink update`

-Commands `team sharedlink update` is for setting a value to the shared links.
-Commands `team sharedlink cap` is for putting a cap value to the shared links.
+Commands `dropbox team sharedlink update` is for setting a value to the shared links.
+Commands `dropbox team sharedlink cap` is for putting a cap value to the shared links.
-For example: if you set expiry by `team sharedlink update expiry` with the expiration date 2021-05-06.
+For example: if you set expiry by `dropbox team sharedlink update expiry` with the expiration date 2021-05-06.
 The command will update the expiry to 2021-05-06 even if the existing link has a shorter expiration date like 2021-05-04.
-On the other hand, `team sharedlink cap expiry` updates links when the link has a longer expiration date, like 2021-05-07.
+On the other hand, `dropbox team sharedlink cap expiry` updates links when the link has a longer expiration date, like 2021-05-07.

-Similarly, the command `team sharedlink cap visibility` will restrict visibility only when the link has less protected visibility.
-For example, if you want to ensure shared links without password to the team only. `team sharedlink cap visibility` will update visibility to the team only when a link is public and has no password.
+Similarly, the command `dropbox team sharedlink cap visibility` will restrict visibility only when the link has less protected visibility.
+For example, if you want to ensure shared links without password to the team only. `dropbox team sharedlink cap visibility` will update visibility to the team only when a link is public and has no password.

 ## Example (list links):